paulblartmallcop9/master-thesis-2025/README.md

 # Master Thesis
-A Dutch LLM Benchmark: Benchmarking large language models on language understanding using language-specific linguistic puzzles by Maurice Voors
+Turning language into puzzles: Benchmarking LLMs on language understanding using linguistic puzzles in Dutch

 ## Data Pipeline